-You do not have to meekly accept a single board member’s decisions.
-There are ways to recognize the situation and deal with it for your own betterment and that of the entire building.
+You do not have to accept a single board member’s decisions meekly.
+There are ways to recognize the situation and deal with it for your betterment and that of the entire building.

 A dominant member

-If you are not a board member, you can read the minutes or perhaps even sit on certain meetings, such as the annual meeting.
-This is enough to let you know if a member is not participating in a democratic manner, but seeks to dominate the meeting and push his/her own agenda.
+If you are not a board member, you can read the minutes or perhaps even sit on specific meetings, such as the annual meeting.
+It is enough to let you know if a member is not participating democratically, but seeks to dominate the session and push his/her agenda.

 Other warning signs include the individual trying to lobby other members, perhaps in one-on-one conversations outside the official meeting.
 If the board member flouts the rules, this should also raise a red flag.
 These are out of the ordinary and not within a board’s rules.

-You may wonder if this is a bad thing, particularly if he/she is using this power to advance a common agenda.
-Problems arise, even with the best of intentions, since the board ceases to function properly and engage in a proper dialogue about the issues.
-In a worst-case scenario, this director is pushing his/her own agenda, even in conflict with the board’s fiduciary duty.
+You may wonder if this is a bad thing, mainly if he/she is using this power to advance a common agenda.
+Problems arise, even with the best of intentions, since the board ceases to function appropriately and engage in a proper dialogue about the issues.
+In a worst-case scenario, this director is pushing his/her agenda, even in conflict with the board’s fiduciary duty.

 How to stop a rogue member